Workshops and Special Programs

 1 Must register in advance in Career Services.
 Specific deadline will be posted for each event.

-2 Reservation for the Etiquette Dinner Workshop must be made no later than.....
-Those students on the college meal plan must pay a $5 refundable reservation fee, accepted only by cash or check in Career Services; non-meal-plan students must pay $8 for this workshop, and Maroon Card may be used for this purpose at the Cashier's desk in College hall, or cash or check may be used in Career Services.
+2 Reservation for the Etiquette Dinner Workshop must be made no later than xxxx Students on the college meal plan must pay a $4 fee, while non-meal-plan students must pay $8 for this workshop.
+Maroon Card may be used for this purpose at the Cashier's desk in College hall, or cash or check may be used in Career Services.
 Bring receipt for payments made at the Cashier's desk to Career Services to complete your registration.

 CAREER FOCUS DINNERS: